felix-lang/felix/doc/articles/unique.rst

 but it does enforce a useful contract.
-It ensures that if the caller *claims* to be the exclusive owner by typing the argument value `uniq` then that claim will be recognised by the client routine because the type system will *ensure* that the parameter is also typed `uniq`.
+It ensures that if the caller *claims* to be the exclusive owner by typing the argument value `uniq` then that claim will be recognised by the callee routine because the type system will *ensure* that the parameter is also typed `uniq`.